realprogrammersusevim/md-to-html.nvim/README.md

 ## Usage

-Currently this plugin only has two commands. `:MarkdownToHtml` converts the current buffer in place and `:NewMarkdownToHtml` which creates a new file with the same name but converted to HTML instead of Markdown.
+Currently this plugin only has two commands. `:MarkdownToHTML` converts the current buffer in place and `:NewMarkdownToHTML` which creates a new file with the same name but converted to HTML instead of Markdown.
 As of yet, there are no configuration options.

 ## Credits